Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 How to Find Your APN / Parcel ID in Manatee County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Manatee County, the APN is often the cleanest way to identify vacant land.

 Start with the Manatee County Property Appraiser.
 Most owners can search by owner name, map, or parcel details to locate the parcel record.